JoergHolz/LocalAdmin/README.md

 $config["project_group"][0] = [
         "directory" => "/absolute/path/to/webroot/",
         "matching_path" => "/documents/",
+        ...
 ```

 This would list: miller-company and my_web3

 ##6 Settings

 You find all settings in the file application/config/settings.php.
-All settings are stored in an array called $config, and grouped into:
+All settings are stored in an array called $config and grouped into:

 ###6.1 General Behavior of LocalAdmin